 Specialized experience includes income and estate tax planning, multistate and independent contractor taxation, and nonprofit organizations.
 Business and personal tax returns are prepared for all states.
 Our extensive tax library allows us to research all aspects of taxation, including all states.
 We represent taxpayers before the Internal Revenue Service in all phases of audit and collection matters through Appeals, and will docket cases in Tax Court.
 We represent clients in many states.

 Jay holds a BS in Accounting and MBA in Taxation from New York University, and an Able Toastmaster award from Toastmasters International.
-He is a frequent speaker and writer on tax subjects including two op-ed articles in The Wall Street Journal on efiling and the Sixteenth Amendment's centennial and has been featured on TV and radio, and quoted in numerous publications including the Wall Street Journal and Bloomberg News.
+He is a frequent speaker and writer on tax subjects including six op-ed articles in The Wall Street Journal and has been featured on TV and radio, and quoted in numerous publications including the Wall Street Journal and Bloomberg News.
 The Wall Street Journal called his book, The Sex of a Hippopotamus: A Unique History of Taxes and Accounting, the only readable book about taxes.
 Among the many features of this website are selections from the book, articles based on the book, and tax songs.
 We hope you enjoy the time spent at our site.